MaslowCommunityGarden/Maslow-Z-Axis-Kit/INSTRUCTIONS.md

-Edit this file to add assembly instructions

-You can find instructions on how to edit this page on the community garden meta page [here](http://maslowcommunitygarden.org/Website.html?instructions=true)

-The style cheat sheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is useful
+For assembly instructions, visit the [Z Axis Assembly page on the Maslow Wiki.](https://github.com/MaslowCNC/Mechanics/wiki/How-To-Assemble-The-Z-Axis)